YareBE/ModeLine/README.md

 ## About

 ModeLine is an easy-to-use application for creating and visualizing linear regression models from any datasets.
-Users can upload datasets in multiple formats: .csv, .xslx, .db, etc. But you could also load previously saved scikit-learn models in joblib format.
+Users can upload datasets in multiple formats: .csv, .xslx, .db, etc. But also load previously saved scikit-learn models in a Modeline-Joblib format.

 The results can be visualized whit a clean, modern UI.
 The app provides: the model formula, evaluation metrics (R², MSE), descriptive and interactive charts using Plotly, functionalities to make predictions with your model and the option to download the models you create for reusability.

-ModeLine adheres to high standards of flexibility, reusability, and reliability, utilizing well-known software design patterns.
+ModeLine adheres to high standards of flexibility, reusability, and reliability, utilizing a well-known software design methodology (Scrum) and patterns.
 These patterns ensure the following benefits:

   - Modularity: Different parts of the library can function independently, enhancing the library's modularity and allowing for easier maintenance and updates.
   - Testability: Improved separation of concerns makes the code more testable.